HypothesisWorks/hypothesis/docs/stateful.rst

 Invariant
 ---------

-Often the are invariants that you want to ensure are met after every step in a process.
+Often there are invariants that you want to ensure are met after every step in a process.
 It would be possible to add these as rules that are run, but they would be run zero or multiple times between other rules.
-Hypothesis provides a `invariant` decorator, that marks a function to be run after every step.
+Hypothesis provides an ``invariant`` decorator, that marks a function to be run after every step.
 The function can raise an exception to indicate an error has been detected.

 .. code:: python